 The process of signing up for your health care Marketplace plan is pretty simple.
 Once you’ve compared your options, get started with our quick and simple enrollment process to see your personalized plan recommendations.
 Or, give us a call and we’ll walk you through step by step.
-You can also enroll through the Federal Marketplace or your state-based Marketplace.
+You can also enroll through the Federal Marketplace, your state-based Marketplace, or with a broker.

 Open Enrollment is the time of year when you and your family can sign up for health insurance, change your current plan or cancel your plan.
-Make sure you mark your calendar because it’s the only opportunity to get your health insurance each year, unless you have a qualifying life event.
+Make sure you mark your calendar because it’s the only opportunity to get your Affordable Care Act (ACA) Marketplace health insurance each year, unless you have a qualifying life event.

 States like Maryland, Colorado and Washington have local state-based Marketplaces only.
 The specific Open Enrollment dates in those states vary, so be sure to call us to find your window for enrolling.
 Or, check with your local health care Marketplace.

-You could have a Special Enrollment period if you experience a qualifying life event.
-Common life events are things like, having or adopting a baby, getting married, moving to a new area, turning 26, getting divorced, or leaving your job.
-These (and other) life events open up a Special Enrollment period for you to choose a new insurance plan.
+You could have a Special Enrollment period if you have a qualifying life event.
+These are things like having or adopting a baby, getting married, moving to a new area, turning 26, getting divorced, or leaving your job.
+These (and other) life events open up a Special Enrollment period for you to choose a new health plan.

 Our easy-to-use shopping and enrollment experience will ask a few basic questions to help guide you through a smooth shopping process.
 Things like: who needs coverage, your household income, how often you see your doctor and what prescriptions you’re taking.

-Once we know what you’re looking for, we’ll recommend the best (and most affordable) plan options for you to compare.
-When you see one you like, we’ll walk you through enrolling right then and there – all in just a few minutes.
+Once we know what you’re looking for, we’ll recommend plan options for you to compare.
+When you see one you like, we’ll walk you through enrolling right then and there — all in just a few minutes.
 (Yes, really.)

 Once you make your first payment, you’ll receive: